adobe-dss-aep/ajo-handson-labs/3. Defining Segments/Create a Segment.md

 ![Segment](https://github.com/adobe-dss-aep/ajo-handson-labs/blob/8f00bf935516f16f128faa2c9eed3ad218ae994b/0.%20Images/Segmentation_1.png)

 3. Insert Name for Segment – “Silver Coupon - XXX”.
-Replace XX by your attendee number.
+Replace XXX by your attendee number.

-In the segment User Interface, you can create segment basde on profile attribute, events, reuse created segment, or a combinaison of those options.
-Fr this segment we just use profile infomration.
+In the segment User Interface, you can create segment based on profile attributes, events, reuse created segments, or a combinaison of those options.
+For this segment we just use profile infomration.

 4. Select "Attributes:, search for “Level”, or browse property Individual profile > AdobedemoAmerica 275 > Loyalty